getpelican/pelican-plugins/Readme.rst

 Show Source               Place a link to the source text of your posts.

+Similar Posts             Adds a list of similar posts to every article's context.

 Simple footnotes          Adds footnotes to blog posts

 Sitemap                   Generates plain-text or XML sitemaps